How to train a custom text classification model

 - Only successfully completed training jobs will generate models.

-- Training can take some time between a couple of minutes and several hours based on the size of your labeled data.
+- The time to train the model can take anywhere between a few minutes to several hours based on the size of your labeled data.

 - You can only have one training job running at a time.
 You can't start other training job within the same project until the running job is completed.